Boosting private pensions

 OK, but how else can I boost the value of my pensions?

 First of all, review them – ask a professional adviser to help you understand more about the funds your money is being invested in.
 On closer inspection, you may feel comfortable moving into funds with higher risks but the potential for greater returns – but remember, it is important to bear those risks in mind, and any charges for swapping funds, too.

-And if you bring all of your pension pots together, it may simply save you money.
-This is quite common; you may have worked for more than one company in your career and have two or three or more small pensions – all working independently of each other.
+It might also be a good idea to bring all of your pension pots together.
+This is quite common.
+You may have worked for more than one company in your career and have two or three or more small pensions – all working independently of each other.
 The process of bringing them all together is called consolidation.
 For some, it can make sense for several reasons because:

 - You'll only have to deal with one pension provider – that makes life easier.

 - You could pay less in administration charges on one pension, than you've been paying on several pensions.

 - If you decide to buy an annuity when you retire, you'll get just one payment each month – that could make life easier too.

 As always though, there are some things to think about:

 - Penalties – some providers levy a fee if you transfer your pension, have restricted investment choices, or have higher fees for certain schemes.
 So make sure you are happy with every detail before you make a decision.